FahadQasim283/React-Native-Project-Health-App/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.

 ## License

-This is Public project anyone can use it.
+This is a public project; anyone can use it.